jvierine/chirpsounder2/README.md

 This is a new implementation of the <a href="https://github.com/jvierine/chirpsounder">GNU Chirp Sounder</a>.
 This new version allows you to now automatically find chirps without knowledge of what the timing and chirp-rate is.
 You can still figure out the true distance if you have a GPSDO, as most sounders start at a full second.

+Jens Floberg's <a href="https://munin.uit.no/handle/10037/25828">masters thesis</a> discusses the use of chirpsounder2 to make oblique ionograms using this software.

 ## Installation
 See dependencies.txt for instructions on how to build the dependencies (tested on Ubuntu 18 & 20) You need to compile the chirp downconversion library, which is written in C.